barney258/Wallarm-Solutions-Engineer-Challenge/README.md

 **Step 8: Tested connectivity**
 To test the node operation, I sent the following command
 `curl -i http://localhost/etc/passwd -H "Host: example.com"`
-Anything send to localhost is port mapped to 80:80 as per the initial container run.
+Anything sent to localhost is port mapped to 80:80 as per the initial container run.

 ---

 **Step 9: Confirmed within the UI**
-Logged into the Wallarm UI and confirmed the requests were hitting (and being blocked as I changed the mode) the Wallarm platform.
+I logged into the Wallarm UI and confirmed the requests were hitting and being blocked via the Wallarm platform.
 See screenshot below.

 ![Screenshot of attacks being detected and mitigated by Wallarm](./screenshots/attack1.png)